 For example, we employ encryption techniques such as Transport Layer Security (TLS) and authentication technologies intended to safeguard the transmission of your Personal Information over the Internet.
 Some of our Websites utilize a timeout feature which will automatically log you out of your account after a period of idle time.

 You should be aware that no method of transmission over the Internet or method of electronic storage can be guaranteed to be 100% secure.
 There are steps you can take to help protect yourself, such as:

-To help protect yourself, do not trust any unsolicited email communication that requests your Personal Information.
-Criminals can make fraudulent emails look like they come from legitimate sources, including John Hancock, or include links or instructions directing you to a website designed and operated by criminals to trick you into revealing such information.
-To help protect you, John Hancock will never send an unsolicited email message asking you to provide personal information.
-If you receive a suspicious message that appears to be from John Hancock, do not reply or click on the link.
+To help protect yourself, do not trust any unsolicited telephone call, email or text message that requests your Personal Information.
+Fraudsters can make telephone numbers and messages look like they come from legitimate sources, including John Hancock, and include links, QR (quick response) codes, or instructions directing you to a website designed to trick you into revealing information.
+If you receive a suspicious message that appears to be from John Hancock, do not reply, open any attachment, or click on a link.
 Instead, contact us directly to confirm the legitimacy of the message you received.